 2. Credit Card Points

 Generally, redemption as a gift card is the highest-value payout you can get on your credit card points, and you’ll get a better payout if you wait until you have a large number of points.
-When you do cash out, don’t necessarily chose the gift card you want– you’re more likely to spend it carelessly.
+When you do cash out, don’t necessarily choose the gift card you want– you’re more likely to spend it carelessly.
 Instead, get a card to a popular store and resell via eBay or CardPool for cash.

 In 2016, I cashed out my points for a Lands End card and used the points from paying tuition to purchase a heavy raincoat that lasted several seasons in Seattle.
 In summer 2017, I cashed out my credit card points for a giant Best Buy Gift Card, which I then resold for only $15 less than full value on eBay, using the funds to book lodging during my Solo Trip to Croatia and Bosnia.